 There was “glitter type makeup on around the eyes,” it stated, with the corpse generally positioned at “some type of shrine.”
 According to The New York Times, Lamboy was sure the person was dead when he notified police because the eyes were missing — and the person’s teeth were peering out of their lips.

-Lamboy told authorities the deceased was 45-year-old Lia Carlson.
-Amy Carlon’s estranged son Cole Carlson, however, had recently told KDVR that his mother often went by Lia.
+Lamboy told authorities the deceased was 45-year-old Lia Carlson, though Amy Carlon’s estranged son, Cole, recently told KDVR that his mother often went by Lia.
 Nonetheless, county coroner Tom Perrin found the body too decomposed to take fingerprints.
 He hopes dental records will help identify it.

 Though the cause of death has yet to be ascertained, Carlson purportedly suffered from cancer.
 While teeth or DNA have yet to officially prove her identity, officials are fairly confident the enshrined body is hers.

 Aside from the disturbing corpse, police found seven adults and a 13-year-old child in the house.
-All seven were arrested on child abuse charges and abuse of a corpse, with 47-year-old Karin Raymond receiving an additional charge of false imprisonment — presumably stemming from the teenaged child.
+All seven adults were arrested on child abuse charges and abuse of a corpse, with 47-year-old Karin Raymond receiving an additional charge of false imprisonment.

 As it stands, two of the adults, Jason Castillo and John Robertson, had their charges modified from abuse of a corpse to tampering with one.
 It certainly appears as though their infamous Love Has Won cult leader has died, as journalist Be Scofield reported on her death on April 30 — two days after Lamboy’s discovery.

-Even the group’s Facebook page supported the news, as a video post on May 2nd saw one member state: “Mom has ascended, her mission is over.
+Even the group’s Facebook page seemed to confirm the news, as a video post on May 2 saw one member state: “Mom has ascended, her mission is over.
 Is the mission over?
 No.”

 Next, read about the Heaven’s Gate cult and their infamous mass suicide.
 Then, learn about the Australian doomsday group that was started by a yoga teacher.